marianol/FreshDeliveryDemo/README.md

 Embedded JasperServer Demo with Visualize.js

 Image thumbnails will be viewable once functions (for the Highcharts API) are enabled by doing the following.
-- Open the following file under /Applications/jasperreports-server-5.6/apache-tomcat/webapps/jasperserver-pro/WEB-INF/classes/jasperreports.properties
+- Open the properties file under /Applications/jasperreports-server-5.6/apache-tomcat/webapps/jasperserver-pro/WEB-INF/classes/jasperreports.properties
 - Place this line of code at the bottom of this properties file: com.jaspersoft.jasperreports.highcharts.function.properties.allowed=true